Understanding Retrieval Augmentation for Long-Form Question Answering: Background and Related Work

-Our study put an emphasis on the attribution of long-form answers with respect to the prepended evidence document set.
-We follow the AIS framework~\cite{rashkin2021measuring}, an evaluation framework for whether a system-generated text can be derived by a given knowledge source. ~\citet{bohnet2022attributed} and ~\citet{yue2023automatic} study automatically evaluating attribution; the former uses entailment models, while the latter prompts LLMs. \citet{gao2023enabling} builds QA models that generate text along with citations and evaluates the citation quality of the generations automatically.
-Related to our work, \citet{bohnet2022attributed} presents a controlled study of attribution (e.g., varying evidence documents and how they impact attribution) on factoid QA with Wikipedia as retrieval corpus.
+We focus our analysis on the attribution of long-form answers with respect to the prepended evidence document set.
+We follow the AIS framework~\cite{rashkin2021measuring}, an evaluation framework for whether a system-generated text can be derived by a given knowledge source. ~\citet{bohnet2022attributed} and ~\citet{yue2023automatic} study automatically evaluating attribution; the former uses off-the-shelf entailment models, while the latter prompts and fine-tune LLMs. \citet{gao2023enabling} builds QA models that generate text along with citations and evaluates the citation quality of the generations automatically. \citet{bohnet2022attributed} presents a controlled study of attribution (e.g., varying evidence documents and how they impact attribution) on factoid QA with Wikipedia as retrieval corpus.

 Recent work~\citep{liu2023evaluating} annotates attribution quality in long-form answers generated from commercial generative search engines.
-While they provide a comprehensive study on attribution quality with manual annotations, their study on black box models is limited, as they do not have knowledge of how the cited documents were integrated into the language models.
-For instance, cited documents could have been retrieved post hoc~\citep{gao-etal-2023-rarr}.
-We instead present a controlled study involving open sourced models, and analyze their data in Section~\ref{sec:human}.
+While they provide a comprehensive study on attribution quality with manual annotations, their study on black box models is limited, as they do not have knowledge of how the cited documents were integrated into the LMs.
+For instance, documents could have been retrieved post hoc~\citep{gao-etal-2023-rarr} or prepended in-context.
+We instead present a controlled study involving open-source models, and analyze their data in Section~\ref{sec:human}.